Avast SecureLine | Review and cost

 Once you install the VPN, you can choose a server in any of the 19 countries.
 While you have only one server in the UK (in London), you have several servers in the US.
 And when I tried, I could watch American Netflix!
 However, it may be because it’s a relatively new service and Netflix didn’t block it yet.

 Using Avast SecureLine is very, very, very simple.
 It’s a VPN software intended for all users of course.
 But with a focus on noobs who want to hide their IP address and encrypt their traffic.

 Whereas their software is very simple, their pricing is not… Indeed, look at this:

 So you have to choose how many PCs you want to protect, then how long you want to protect them.
 And then if you want to protect other devices… Therefore, if you buy SecureLine for Windows you don’t get to use it on your smartphone.
-But they give you a discount on the licence for the extra devices.
+But they give you a discount on the license for the extra devices.

 Another thing that differs from the competition is Avast Continuous Protection.
-Basically it’s an auto-renew service to make sure that you’ll never browse without a VPN.
+Basically, it’s an auto-renew service to make sure that you’ll never browse without a VPN.
 And you can choose whether you want it or not.